-The Company has a \$2,000,000 revolving line-of-credit with a bank with interest payable at the prime rate minus .75%, secured by the capital stock of Security National Life and maturing September 30, 2020, renewable annually.
-At December 31, 2019, the Company was contingently liable under a standby letter of credit aggregating \$625,405, to be used as collateral to cover any contingency related to additional risk assessments pertaining to the Company's captive insurance program.
-The Company does not expect any material losses to result from the issuance of the standby letter of credit will draw on the line of credit if necessary.
-The Company does not expect any material losses to result from the issuance of the standby letter of credit because claims are not expected to exceed premiums paid.
-As of December 31, 2019, there were no amounts outstanding under the revolving line-of-credit.
+The Company has a \$2,000,000 revolving line-of-credit with a bank with interest payable at the prime rate minus .75%, secured by the capital stock of Security National Life and maturing September 30, 2021, renewable annually.
+At December 31, 2020, the Company was contingently liable under a standby letter of credit aggregating \$348,183, to be used as collateral to cover any contingency related to additional risk assessments pertaining to the Company's captive insurance program and was contingently liable under standby letters of credit aggregating \$1,585,063, to be used as collateral for residential subdivision land developments.
+The standby letters of credit will draw on the line of credit if necessary.
+The Company does not expect any material losses to result from the issuance of the standby letters of credit.
+As of December 31, 2020, there were no amounts outstanding under the revolving line-of-credit.

-The Company also has a \$2,500,000 revolving line-of-credit with a bank with interest payable at the overnight LIBOR rate plus 2.25% maturing September 30, 2020.
-As of December 31, 2019, there was \$1,250,000 outstanding under the revolving line-of-credit.
+The Company also has a \$2,500,000 revolving line-of-credit with a bank with interest payable at the overnight LIBOR rate plus 2.25% maturing September 30, 2021.
+As of December 31, 2020, there was \$1,250,000 outstanding under the revolving line-of-credit.